-The financial market of today is a complicated place and easy for one to become lost.
-Often times investors rely upon the experience of financial advisors, financial brokers and financial brokerage firms in the management of their money, however sometimes investors can be led astray.
-Sometimes this is purely accidental, while in other instances, fraud and wrongdoing are clearly at play.
+Today’s financial market is a complicated place, and easy for one to become lost and lose money.
+Oftentimes, investors rely upon the experience of a financial advisor or investment advisor, financial brokers, and financial brokerage firms who provide fiduciary duty in the management of their money.

 What is FINRA?

 FINRA is the acronym for the Financial Industry Regulatory Authority, formally known as the National Association of Securities Dealers, or NASD.
 FINRA regulates securities firms, as well as securities professionals, in the United States.
 FINRA has authority over 4,580 brokerage firms, 162,850 branch offices, and 630,695 registered securities representatives.
 See http://www.finra.org/.

 Why Does an Investor Claimant Have to Bring a Claim with FINRA?

 The overwhelming majority of claims investors have against their securities firm and/or securities professionals are adjudicated through the FINRA arbitration process rather than in civil court.
 This is because the agreements investors assigned to open a securities account with a firm and/or security professional (oftentimes called registered representatives) provide that FINRA arbitration is the exclusive means by which disputes arising under the agreements are decided.